Considering submissions

 - gives anyone who made a submission an opportunity to present their key points at a public hearing.

 You can make your submission at a public hearing in person, or you may be represented by another person.
-Your submission may be oral or partly oral and written.
-You can also call expert witnesses to give evidence to the panel.
+Your submission can be made orally or in writing.
+We encourage submitters to provide a written submission so the panel, advisory committee or inquiry has an accurate record of your views.

 Inspecting submissions